 Update: In May 2017, Cristina Pusta attended the teachers training program in Davao City (RISE 2017).
 After the training she received 100$ from Pueblo Science.
-She will implement this project in 2017.
+She implemented this project in 2018.
 Thank you to all the generous donors!

 Give So They Can Learn